lorisAmbrozzo/KQL-Queries/Defender For Endpoint/MDE-DefaultLocalAdmin-Logon.md

 # MDE-DefaultLocalAdmin-Logon
-This KQL query identifies logon events for the default local administrator (.\Administrator) with SIDs starting with S-1-5 and ending with 500 (according well-know SIDs).
+This KQL query identifies logon events for the default local administrator (.\Administrator) with SID starting with S-1-5 and ending with 500 (according well-know SIDs).
 As the default domain administrator also starts with S-1-5 and ends with -500, the query includes a table containing the default domain administrator's SID of the domain to exclude these logons.

 The following logon types exists: